As of May 18, about 64% of Hillsborough residents had completed the census. Complete the census online at my2020census.gov or by phone at:

-Census enumerators will visit households that did not complete a census questionnaire to collect information at the door.
+Census enumerators will begin visiting households that did not complete a census questionnaire to drop off paper questionnaires and update addresses.

-The survey will be offered in 13 languages online and by phone, including English, Spanish, Chinese (simplified), Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese and Japanese.
-The paper census surveys will only be available in English and Spanish.
+The survey is offered in 13 languages online and by phone, including English, Spanish, Chinese (simplified), Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese and Japanese.
+The paper census surveys are only available in English and Spanish.

 Questions about the census

 Who gets counted?

 The census counts everyone who lives in the United States, regardless of their immigration or citizenship status.
 If you live here, you get counted.

 The framers of the U.S. Constitution chose population to be the basis for sharing political power ― not wealth or land.

 From Article 1, Section 2 of the Constitution: "Representatives and direct taxes shall be apportioned among the several states which may be included within this union, according to their respective numbers …"